soybase/jekyll-soybase/blog/_posts/2024-07-01-go-enrichment.md

 SoyBase offers two methods for calculating GO enrichment.

 ## 1. Use the custom service at the SoyBase tools page
-The [tools/analysis/go.html](/tools/analysis/go.html) page offers services for annotating provided genes with GO accessions and for calculating GO enrichment, using the method described in [Morales et al. (2013)](https://dx.doi.org/10.1071/FP12296).
+The [tools/analysis/go.html](/tools/analysis/go.html) page offers services for annotating your gene list with GO accessions and for calculating GO enrichment, using the method described in [Morales et al. (2013)](https://dx.doi.org/10.1071/FP12296).
 The gene IDs need to be from the Wm82.a4.v1 assembly and annotation (aka Wm82.gnm4.ann1).
 Try the provided sample identifiers at the page to see the results.

 ## 2. Use the GO enrichment tool at GlycineMine.
-At [GlycineMine](https://mines.legumeinfo.org/glycinemine/begin.do), enrichment can be calculated for genes from ANY <i>Glycine</i> accession and annotation in the system (there are more than 50 annotation sets as of mid-2024).
+At [GlycineMine](https://mines.legumeinfo.org/glycinemine/begin.do), enrichment can be calculated for genes from ANY <i>Glycine</i> accession and annotation in GlycineMine (there are more than 50 annotation sets as of mid-2024).

 Here are the steps.